Traits of Sociopaths, Are They Dangerous and How to Deal With Them?

 The words psychopath and sociopath are often confused and misused.
 We all know from the movies what a psychopath is, but the term sociopath is widely misunderstood.

-Donald W. Black, MD a professor of psychiatry at the University of Iowa Carver College of Medicine explains: “people with an antisocial personality disorder tend to be deceitful, impulsive.
+So what's a sociopath?
+It is estimated that about 3.8% of Americans have an antisocial personality disorder (ASPD) and would be classified as a sociopath.
+Donald W. Black, MD a professor of psychiatry at the University of Iowa Carver College of Medicine explains: “People with an antisocial personality disorder tend to be deceitful, impulsive.
 They ignore responsibilities and, in the worst cases, they have no conscience.”

 Although the exact cause is unknown, theories indicate in many cases sociopathy is caused by head trauma, neglect or abuse early on in life or the inability to develop proper coping skills.

-The Traits of a Sociopath
+What Are the Traits of a Sociopath?

 • Charming and Charismatic - at first sociopaths can be the life of the party and seem like a magnet drawing you in.
 But later, you will see the real personality traits come out.